k-hop Graph Neural Networks: Experimental Evaluation

 \subsection{Node Classification}

 The main objective of node classification is to assign class labels to unlabeled nodes.
+We evaluate the proposed model on synthetic graphs with planted structural equivalences and on one real-world dataset.
 Each node $v_i \in V$ has an associated class label $y_i$ and the goal is to learn a representation vector $h_{v_i}^{(T)}$ of $v_i$ such that $v_i$'s label can be predicted as $y_i = f(h_{v_i}^{(T)})$.